nhirakawa/programming-notes/README.md

 # programming-notes

-My personal notes from reading papers and RFCs.
-At some point, I may do something somewhat sophisticated with the scattered Markdown files.
+My personal notes from reading papers, books, and RFCs.
+At some point, I may do something somewhat sophisticated with the scattered Markdown files, or convert these to LaTeX.